hanwenzhang123/fullstack-note/04-note/README.md

 - peace of mind

 #### Different Kinds of Tests
-- unit testing - test individual building blocks in isolation
+- unit testing: test individual building blocks in isolation, just test a small chunk, like a method
-- integration testing - test the combination of multiple building blocks
+- integration testing: test the combination of multiple building blocks, a certain workflow (entire work flow all working together)
+- functional testing: manual, spot check, deploy your code in staging, test manually that things are working
-- end to end (e2e) test - test complete scenarios in your app as the user would experience them
+- end to end test (e2e): test complete scenarios in your app as the user would experience them
-- automation test (e2e) - simulating user behavior and make sure scenarios work from the point of view of an end user
+- automation test (e2e): simulate user behavior and make sure scenarios work from the point of view of an end user

-#### Unit testing / integration testing / functional testing
-- Unit testing: just test a small chunk, like a method
-- Integration testing: certain workflow (entire work flow all working together)
-- Functional testing: manual, spot check, deploy your code in staging, testing manually that things are working
-- Code coverage
+- smoke testing: post verification testing, check if the application up and running.

 #### High-level Testing Process
 - A dev write a code it goes for code review and when it is passed it moves to QA where tester test the changes by deploying that branch on EOD, and if no issues are found we move ahead where we merge the branch and prepare for release

-#### EOD
+#### EOD (Environment on Demand)
-- For testing, we need EODs (Environment on Demand) to check the scenarios are working as expected.
+- EODs to check the scenarios are working as expected, which built through Jenkin

 #### Jenkins
 - Jenkin is for testing
 - Go to clusters like QA, and UAT, and then select env.up to deploy a fresh EOD based on the branch we need to test.
-- Suppose we have a branch on git with the latest changes and you need that branch to be tested so we deploy that branch on Jenkins and test that branch whether it has all the changes or not, if not then we fix the branch and redeploy EOD and test again if everything is working we move ahead.
+- Suppose we have a branch on git with the latest changes and you need that branch to be tested so we deploy that branch on Jenkins and test that branch whether it has all the changes or not, if not, then we fix the branch and redeploy EOD and test again if everything is working we move ahead.

 #### script
 - With the watch command, our test will get rerun any time the app gets updated.